-Cash Conversion Cycle
+Cash Conversion Calculator

 Think of it as a pipeline that follows your cash as it is first converted into inventory and accounts payable, through the sales and accounts receivable cycle, then back into cash.
-Then think of each of those factors (inventory, A/R, A/P) as a lever you can press to move cash through the pipeline faster.
+Then think of each factor (inventory, A/R, A/P) as a lever you can press to move cash through the pipeline faster.
 Any time you can change one of those levers (for example, get invoices paid faster or wait longer to pay for inventory), the better.

 The overall formula is calculated by adding the days your inventory is outstanding to the days your sales are outstanding and subtracting the days your payables are outstanding.
 Simply plug your numbers into the calculator below.

 You can use this metric to guide you in which funding strategies to use to improve the time it takes to sell your inventory or services, collect on receivables, or pay your bills.
+Use our cash conversion calculator below.

 -